- Before 1500 BCE

 Audiences for Ofili’s artwork need to be aware that he was raised in a community of immigrants from different parts of the world, has himself undergone his own process of migration from Britain to Trinidad, and is steeped in the process of expressing understandings about history, mobility, globalization, and cultural interdependencies that cross borders, oceans, and continents.
 This history of multiple migrations has encouraged Ofili to develop globally unbounded perspectives on ways to visualise complex notions of identity and belonging that are diasporic in dimension.
 For this reason, the inclusion of an additional section examining the transmigratory and diasporic aspects of Ofili’s biography—approached from a cultural geography perspective, as exemplified in Paul Goodwin’s scholarship (see, for example, Paul Goodwin, “New Diasporic Voices,” in Lizzie Carey-Thomas, ed., Migrations: Journeys into British Art, London: Tate Publishing, 2012, 92–97)—would have added a further layer to this otherwise substantial and timely retrospective of the artist’s work.

-PhD candidate, Department of Geography, University of Sheffield, United Kingdom
+PhD, Department of Geography, Earth and Environmental Sciences, University of Birmingham, United Kingdom